chris - Fotolia

 It seems to me a new media tier has to deliver a performance-to-cost ratio of at least 2-to-1.
 That is, the performance boost compared to the next layer down has to be at least twice as big as the cost premium for that media.
 Optane costs about five times as much as flash and will accelerate access to that hottest data about five times.
 That ratio of 1-to-1 makes Optane less than compelling than spending the same money on more fast flash, which is fast enough for today's applications.

 Intel's recently launched Optane DC nonvolatile DIMMs that should deliver 10 times the performance of Intel Optane SSDs.
 More importantly, a 512 GB Optane DC DIMM simply appears as nonvolatile memory (NVM) in the address space.
-That frees applications from having to treat NVM as inconceivably fast hard disks, so an in-memory database can make a remote direct memory access call into persistent memory of another node to protect data.
+That frees applications from having to treat NVM as inconceivably fast hard disks, so an in-memory database can make a remote direct memory access call into persistent of another node to protect data.

 Clearly, Intel and Micron disagree about when this brave new world of persistent memory computing will come to pass.
 I hope it's while I'm still reporting on this business, because it looks pretty cool.